Have fun making a CUTE butterfly craft with your kid’s handprints and footprints following our EASY directions and TIPS.

 We added jewels, googly eyes, and Little Tiger used a permanent marker to give her butterfly added details.

 I remember my dad telling me that each craft had a good stopping point and sometimes he would think that I crossed it with my creativity by adding too many squiggles and stuff like that.
 I understand what he was saying but I love watching Little Tiger come up with her own designs and hearing her explain what her imagination has come up with.
 By giving her a pen and giving her creative freedom she is able to explore her artistic side, and personalize her work.
 My point is even though this is a handprint and footprint craft stamping craft, you can still find ways to allow kids to enjoy the magic of artistic creativity.
+When you are all done crafting, enjoy some butterfly coloring pages for extra fun together!

 Thanks for crafting with us today.
 If you enjoyed this idea please pin & share it with others so they can enjoy it too!
 Love, Katie & the Kiddos